The Sales Tech vs The Service Tech

 With the labor shortage in the residential HVAC industry, many young technicians are being thrown into the fire.
 Some sink, others learn to swim.
 Being able to determine which one you are consulting with...is crucial.
 Asking questions and reading responses is important.
 Learn about why the technician is recommending a given solution.
 The good technicians will be able to talk about the products in their sleep.
 Just because a guy is green on the job does not make them a bad consultant.
 Many junior HVAC technicians sometimes need to “Phone a Friend” to get the right answer to a homeowner’s question.
 That is a good thing!

 Some of the best HVAC sales techs are HVAC service techs and vice versa.
 We call them “The Hybrids.”
 They know the products, they know the pricing, but most importantly they understand the pros and cons of repair vs replacement.
 These Techs can identify problems and effectively communicate recommendations on what makes the most sense for the home and the wallet.
 If they recommend a replacement, they will tell you why.

 Everyone except the “Bad Apple”.
 Again, most sales techs are good people.
 If there is one conclusion to make, it is that almost all HVAC service techs can be trusted in some capacity or another.
 Once you have done your research, you will be able to understand the dynamics of each type of consultant and make the right decision for you.

 Good Questions To Ask When Considering A New HVAC System

 - What is the likelihood my HVAC system will experience problems moving forward?

-- Does your company offer financing?
+- Does your company offer to finance?